gromacs/gromacs/docs/doxygen/lib/mdmodules.md

   implementation, but it also, in part, enforces that the mdp file written out by `gmx grompp -po` cannot produce different behavior because of set/not-set differences.

+* grompp -po writes an mdp file that was equivalent to the input, which is implemented by calling buildMdpOutput() for each module, to prepare a builder object that is used with writeKeyValueTreeAsMdp().
+  As with the old flat tree, the values given by the user's input are preserved, but not the ordering of options, or their formatting.

 * When grompp writes the tpr file, it writes the structured tree (after the default value and native value conversion) into the tpr file.